priyanshuverma-dev/Minds.SDK/README.md

 ## 🚀 Features

 - **🔐 Secure API Authentication**
-  Ensure safe and encrypted connections with the Minds API, maintaining data security and privacy.
+  Ensure safe and encrypted connections with the Minds API, mastertaining data security and privacy.

 - **📊 Easy Data Source Management**
   Simplified management of your data sources.
 Easily configure and manage data connections.